cirruslabs-io/suits/signup.md

 ![Logo1](./images/mobile/signUp/SignUp1.jpg)

 2. Click on the 'Sign Up' button/link to proceed on the sign Up mobile number verification page.
-If mobile number is already registered then you will get an error message, otherwise user will be redirected to Signup page where user can fill the credentials.
+If mobile number is already registered then you will get an error message, otherwise user will be redirected to SignUp page where user can fill the credentials.

 ![Logo1](./images/mobile/signUp/SignUp2.0.jpg)

 ## Step 2:Provide your information

-1. On the Sign Up page, you will see a form with various fileds to enter your information.
+1. On the Sign Up page, you will see a form with various fields to enter your information.

 2. Fill the required fields which are indicate as mandatory.